Student Employment Requirements

 - Be aware that this document has an expiration date, usually October 31of each academic year, and that the award may no longer be available after this date.

-“Student employees” at PSU are “at will” employees.
-This means that either the student employee or the University may terminate the employment relationship without notice, at any time, and for any reason not prohibited by law.
+Student employees at PSU are “at will” employees.
+This means that either the student employee or the University may terminate employment without notice, at any time, and for any reason not prohibited by law.

-Supervisors are required to participate in the Learning Module “Creating a Culture of Respect: Preventing Prohibited Discrimination and Harassment,” which addresses the protected classifications.
-Supervisors should also be mindful about the acceptable practices for ending the employment relationship with student employees in a professional manner.
+Supervisors are required to participate in the Learning Module “Creating a Culture of Respect: Preventing Prohibited Discrimination and Harassment,”.
+Supervisors should be mindful about the acceptable practices for ending the employment relationship with student employees in a professional manner.
 See section “What Happens if it Doesn’t Work Out” for further information, or contact Human Resources.